geewasbmwuhembawikvscach/how-to-work-with-people-to-create-things/README.md

 # how-to-work-with-people-to-do-things
-If you had the tools to build the best possible of all worlds, how would you use them right now?
+If *you* had the *tools* to build the *best possible of all worlds*, how would you use them right now?

-## What is 'the best of all possible worlds?'
+## 'The best of all possible worlds?' what does that even mean?
-In a world without humans there is no such thing as 'best of all possible worlds.'
+* Humans exist
-In a world without humans, there is no 'best' because there is no one there judge or to prefer one thing over another.
+There are humans in the best of all possible worlds, because in a world without humans there is no such thing as 'best' because there is no one there judge or to prefer one thing over another.
 In a world without humans, the world just is as it is.

+* Human experiences matter
-In a world with humans, each of us has our unique experience of the world.
+In a world with humans, no two humans are alike.
+Each of us has our unique experience of the world which is equally real and equally valid.

+* Human relationships matter
+In a world with humans, we have relationships and we communicate.
+We talk about what we see, what we hear, what we think, what we feel.
+By communicating about our experiences, thoughts, and feelings, we recognize ourselves in others and discover new worlds.

+In 'the best of all possible worlds' we maejke We share our experiences by communicating with eachother.

+* Human agency matters
+As a human, my experience is limited.
+There is much I don't kn

-In a world with humans, each of us has our own unique feelings, abilities, resources, and In the best of all possible worlds, each human would have the freedom, ability, and knowledge
+In 'the best of all possible worlds' humans still have pain and fear and all such 'negative' In a world with humans, each of us has our own unique feelings, abilities, resources, and In the best of all possible worlds, each human would have the freedom, ability, and knowledge